andrejbauer/clerical/README.md

-# Koreal
+# Clerical

-An implementation of an imperative langauge for real number computation, based on discussions between Sewon Park, Alex Simpson and Andrej Bauer in November 2017.
+An implementation of an imperative langauge for real number computation.

 ## Prerequisites